praj-bellakka/tp/docs/UserGuide.md

 ### Personalisation

 ####  Setting gender: `gender /set`
-Sets the user's gender to either Male or Female.
+Sets your gender to either Male or Female.

 Format: `gender /set GENDER_SYMBOL`
 - The `GENDER_SYMBOL` can be of the following types: